Terms and Conditions for Financial Support of Article-Length Research

 The CAAA will forward a cheque for the amount of the operating funds to the principal researcher.
 Normally, the cheque will be payable to the university or college for retention on your behalf in a grant account.
 If overhead costs cannot be avoided, applicants should contact the Chair of the Committee to make alternative arrangements.
 The researcher may only charge to the grant expenses that are directly related to achieving the objectives of the grant and generally consistent with the expected costs described in the research proposal.
 Course release funds may not be reallocated to research expenses and research funds may not be reallocated to provide a course release.
 Funds may not be reallocated from other expected uses to purchase computer hardware or software that were not requested in the research proposal.

-Travel funds for presenting the research at a CAAA-sponsored conference will be retained at the CAAA Office and paid to reimburse specific costs incurred in presenting the research results at such a conference within the time period specified in the notification letter.
+Travel funds for presenting the research at a CAAA-sponsored or third-party equivalent conference will be retained by the CAAA and paid as a reimbursement for specific costs incurred in presenting the research results within the time period specified in the award notification letter, upon receipt by CAAA of an approved expense form and all applicable receipts.
+Approval of expenses incurred for attending and presenting CAAA-funded research at a non-CAAA conference will be at the discretion of the CAAA Research Chair.

 The researcher will give appropriate credit to the CAAA and the organization which provided the funds for the research project in any papers and publications resulting from it.